matthost/lifespan/README.md

 - Creatine
   - Background
     - Improves strength and possibly cognition in humans, widely used.
-Creatine is found in lower levels in plant based diets.
+Creatine is found in lower levels in plant based diets so supplementing could have added benefit.
   - Evidence
     - [Improved leg strength and sit-to-stand exercise performance in elderly when supplemented with creatine](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6518405/)
   - Safety
-    - Low, widely used without negative effects.
+    - Safe, widely used without negative effects.
   - Dose
     - 2.5-5g daily
 - Astaxanthin